Bram-R/PERSUADE/README.md

    Within the call to `f_PERSUADE(...)`, toggle options (`TRUE`/`FALSE`) for the analyses you want to run

 4. **Run the Workflow:**
    Execute all code in `PERSUADE_input.R`.
-Outputs—including figures, results, and R Markdown reports—will be saved into a subdirectory named after the `name` parameter.
+Outputs—including figures, results, and R Markdown reports will be saved into a subdirectory named after the `name` parameter.

 ---